default search action

 Spatial Language

 Natural Language Meets Spatial Calculi.
-266-282 - Kate Lockwood, Andrew M. Lovett, Kenneth D. Forbus:
+266-282 - Kate Lockwood, Andrew M. Lovett

 Automatic Classification of Containment and Support Spatial Relations in English and Dutch.
 283-294